spatialnetworkslab/vue-gg/docs/core/section.md

 :::

 It is also possible to map data to marks within a Section that does have a `scales` prop.
-In that case, the data will be mapped to the rescaled local coordinate system:
+In that case, the data will be mapped to the scaled local coordinate system:

 ::: v-pre